Article hero image

 Wealthsimple makes powerful financial tools to help you grow and manage your money.
 Learn more

-According to the CRA, the average tax refund this year is $2,072 — almost a hundred dollars more than last year.
+According to the CRA, the average refund for 2023 taxes is $2,196 — one hundred dollars more than last year.
 Take that, inflation!
-And while it’s nice to have a little extra cash, every refund comes with a choice: blow the money on something fun or put it toward something smart.
+And while it’s nice to have a little extra cash, every refund comes with a choice: blow the money on something fun or let it grow (and grow).

-While buying a new TV or a diamond-encrusted collar for your pet ferret might feel like the right thing to do, there are other moves that future you will appreciate even more.
-The first is paying down high-interest debt.
-Credit cards can charge interest rates of 20% or more, which will devour any gains you’d make somewhere else.
-After that, it’s choosing between two things: saving your money in a high-interest savings account or investing it — especially in a tax-sheltered account like an RRSP, a TFSA, or the new FHSA.
-By putting off the fun right now, you give yourself the best chance of having more money later.
+While buying a new TV or a diamond-encrusted collar for your pet ferret might feel like the right thing to do, it’s not that financially sound.
+By investing your money — especially in a tax-sheltered account like an RRSP, TFSA, or FHSA — or, to a lesser extent, saving in a high-interest savings account, you give yourself the best chance of having more money later.
 Your ferret will thank you.

 The best choice for you depends on your personal circumstances, of course, along with your tolerance for risk.
-We asked Scott Simpson, a Wealth Advisor at Wealthsimple, to walk us through the options.
-And then we made some charts.
+Here’s how to think things through.

 Option 1: Invest It